hdinkel/linuxcommandline/sphinx_beginner/introduction_ORIG.rst

 Many commands support a "help" option, either through ``-h`` or through ``--help``.
 Other commands will show a help page or at least a short usage overview if you provide incorrect commandline options

-:index:`man` - show the manual page of a command
+man - show the manual page of a command
 ---------------------------------------

 **Usage**: